PragnyaNal/MIST4610Project1/README.md

 4. Eric Mied https://github.com/ericmied

 # Problem Description:
-Our Goal was to build a database storing information of a mixed martial arts league.
+Our goal was to build a database storing information of a mixed martial arts league.
 The main entity is the fights and we aim to store data to organize and efficiently compare aspects of the fights.
-To compare and provide further insight into the data we plan to use queries to filter the data into information
+To compare and provide further insight into the data we plan to use queries to filter the data into information.

 # Data Model